Your Rights: Defects, Repairs, and Lawsuits

 Get a Free Case Review

 Let the buyer beware is a great principle, but sometimes when a seller passes off a defective product it simply isn't fair.
 Fortunately, the law may provide remedies to many of those who purchase defective goods.
-Contact a qualified local attorney for a free consultation to discuss your situation and learn your recovery options.
+Contact a qualified local attorney for a free case evaluation to discuss your situation and learn your recovery options.